declare-lab/red-instruct/README.md

 pip install -r requirements.txt conda install sentencepiece

-Store you API keys in api_keys directory!
+Store your API keys in api_keys directory!
 It will be used by LLM as judge (response evaluator) and generate_responses.py for closed-source models.
 ```

 ### How to perform red-teaming